oras-project/oras/docs/proposals/error-handling-guideline.md

 Fifth, CLI program termination should follow the standard [Exit Status conventions](https://www.gnu.org/software/libc/manual/html_node/Exit-Status.html) to report execution status information about success or failure.
 ORAS returns `EXIT_FAILURE` if and only if ORAS reports one or more errors.

-Last, error logs can also be useful for post-mortem debugging, truncate them occasionally so they don't eat up space on disk, and make sure they don't contain ansi color codes.
-Thereby, error logs can be written to a file.
+Last, error logs can also be useful for post-mortem debugging and can also be written to a file, truncate them occasionally and make sure they don't contain ansi color codes.

 ## Error output recommendation